Longfeng Baochai Yuan

 Longfeng Baochai Yuan, literally Romance of the Dragon and Phoenix Hairpins, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 25 June 1964 and 15 May 1966 in the Hong Kong newspaper Ta Kung Pao.
 The second part of a trilogy, it continues the saga begun in Datang Youxia Zhuan and precedes Huijian Xinmo.

-Set in eighth-century China during the Tang dynasty amidst the aftermath of the An Lushan rebellion, the novel intertwines romance, revenge and political intrigue through the story of Duan Keye and Shi Ruomei, whose fates are bound by their parents' promise and the symbolic Dragon and Phoenix Hairpins.
+Set in eighth-century China during the Tang dynasty amidst the aftermath of the An Lushan rebellion, the novel intertwines romance, revenge, and political intrigue through the story of Duan Keye and Shi Ruomei, whose fates are bound by their parents' promise and the symbolic Dragon and Phoenix Hairpins.
 Blending historical events with chivalric ideals, Longfeng Baochai Yuan explores themes of loyalty, misunderstanding, and moral integrity within a turbulent age.

-The novel is regarded as one of Liang Yusheng's most emotionally complex works, noted for its shift from grand historical conflict towards personal tragedy and reconciliation.

 Publication history

 Longfeng Baochai Yuan was first published as a serial between 25 June 1964 and 15 May 1966 in the Hong Kong newspaper Ta Kung Pao.
 Subsequent reprints include a 1986 edition by Inner Mongolia People's Publishing House, a 1988 edition by Heilongjiang People's Publishing House, a 1988 three-volume edition by Chinese and Foreign Cultural Publishing House, 1993 and 1996 three-volume editions by Cosmos Books, a 1996 two-volume edition by Guangdong Travel and Tourism Press, and a 2012 two-volume edition by the Sun Yat-Sen University Press.